databricks/terraform-provider-databricks/docs/data-sources/users.md

 This data source allows you to filter the list of users using the following optional arguments:

+-> Attribute names and operators used in filters are case-insensitive.
+Find more information [here](https://datatracker.ietf.org/doc/html/rfc7644#section-3.4.2.2).

 - `filter` - (Optional) Query by which the results have to be filtered.
 If not specified, all users will be returned.
 Supported operators are equals (`eq`), contains (`co`), starts with (`sw`), and not equals (`ne`).
 Additionally, simple expressions can be formed using logical operators `and` and `or`.

   **Examples:**